-The flex fuel vehicles are equipped with some of the latest technology, including the high-tech sensors that alter the proportions.
+Flex fuel vehicles are equipped with some of the latest technology, including the high-tech sensors that alter the proportions.
 Because of these advances, the car automatically adjusts how it operates to fit with the fuel being used.

-The flex-fuel car can run on ethanol gasoline that have as little as 10 percent in the mixture.
+Flex-fuel cars can run on ethanol gasoline that have as little as 10 percent in the mixture.
 On the other end of the spectrum, it could use gas with up to 85 percent ethanol.

 5. Tax Breaks

 If you drive a flex-fuel vehicle, you might be eligible for some tax breaks.
 Everyone can use a little break on yearly taxes, so these are some welcome savings.